tus/TUSKit/README.md

 The `TUSClient` will retry a failed upload two times (three total attempts) before reporting it as an error.

-The `TUSClient` will try to limit to max 5 concurrent files per upload.

 The `TUSClient` will try to upload a file fully, and if it gets interrupted (e.g. broken connection or app is killed), it will continue where it left of.

 The `TUSClient` stores files locally to upload them.
 It will use the `storageDirectory` path that is passed in the initializer.
 Or create a default directory inside the documentsdir at /TUS .